 A Cambodian or Laos motorbike (or any motorbike outside Vietnam) cannot enter in Vietnam.

-For a full loop of Cambodia, Vietnam and Laos a traveller must have a Vietnamese motorbike.
+For a full loop of Cambodia, Vietnam and Laos a traveler must have a Vietnamese motorbike.

 At Tigit we believe Thailand is no longer possible to enter on a Vietnamese motorbike.
 We do not know why, in the old days it was possible!